CMU-18740/gem5-tutorial/part2/part2_1_helloobject.md

 The `cxx_header` is the file that contains the declaration of the class used as the `type` parameter.
 Again, the convention is to use the name of the SimObject with all lowercase and underscores, but this is only convention.
 You can specify any header file here.
+Due to a technicality, you will need to prepend "src_740" to all the `cxx_header` paths - this is because the `work/src` directory is copied into the gem5 installation as `gem5/src/src_740`.

 The `cxx_class` is an attribute specifying the newly created SimObject is declared within the gem5 namespace.
 Most SimObjects in the gem5 code